2020-07-07

 More amused than annoyed, I ask her where she found the book and why has she come all the way from Morrowind to Skyrim, when Nords are not exactly famous for their love of reading.
 She says she couldn't find a buyer in Morrowind – everyone stupidly assumed she was some kind of a scam artist.
 I ask to see the book and burst out laughing – it has a ridiculous grammatical error on the very cover.

-I inform Myra that she has the choice – either she gives me the book and gets on the first ship to Morrowind, or I take her to the palace and have her interrogates in the prison.
+I inform Myra that she has the choice – either she gives me the book and gets on the first ship to Morrowind, or I take her to the palace and have her interrogated in the prison.

 Myra remains true to her game.
 She acts highly indignant for being so baselessly accused.
 Then she grabs the book and runs quickly to the door.
 I hesitate a second too long and then there are some people coming in and by the time I get past them and onto the street, I can't see Myra anywhere.
 Sure enough, I could ask the streetwalker Llaala which way she ran, but it's hardly worth it.

 Now, even if the book hadn't been so crudely falsified and even if Myra would have had even a shred of credibility, it's still obvious that if the book had been genuine, the book traders in this very city, not to mention those in Morrowind wouldn't have failed to buy it in order to sell it to someone for a higher price.
-The fact that Myra was peddling in an obscure inn a book knowledgeable traders didn't want is an additional proof that it was fake.
+The fact that Myra was peddling in an obscure inn a book knowledgeable traders didn't want is additional proof that it was fake.

 But enough of this.
 It's almost 10 o'clock in the evening and I have to go and see Yrsarald in order to, as it were, prepare him emotionally to be eager to agree to anything I'm going to say the next time we meet.